ggandor/y-combinator-tutorial/README.md

 yet, just walk through the substitutions step by step; it is a crucial exercise.

-In the end, this results in returning a version of our original `f` (let it be `self-replicating-f`) that has the same body as `f`, except that at the point of recursion, it has the body of `Z`_, with_ `f-maker` _already bound_, burnt-in.
+In the end, this results in returning a version of our original `f` (let it be `self-replicating-f`) that has the same body as `f`, except that it has the means to recreate itself on demand: at the point of recursion, it has the body of `Z`_, with_ `f-maker` _already bound_, burnt-in.
 It's easy to see that calling that expression at the point of recursion will ultimately return `self-replicating-f` again, that otherwise works just like `f`, but can get itself returned at the point of recursion if needed – and so on...

 ```clojure
 (def self-replicating-f (Z f-maker))